henryaddison/what-is-github/slides.md

 Most simply it solves sharing.

-In theory everyone could get and receive changes directly from each other’s laptops but…
+In theory everyone could send and receive changes directly from each other’s laptops but…
 * hard to connect over the Internet to a laptop (e.g. not switched on)
 * how to ensure get everyone's changes
 * whose laptop is used by one of our servers?